Trevor Bauer fans 11 in Reds home debut, beats Cubs 5-2

 It was Bauer’s seventh game of the season with double-digit strikeouts.
 His season high is 12 against the Royals on June 26.

 Aquino, an International League All-Star, was called up to play right field when Puig was traded.
-He hit a two-run homer off Yu Darvish (4-6), his fourth in eight games as Puig’s fill-in.
-The last player with four homers in his first nine games with Cincinnati was Corey Patterson in 2008.
+He hit a two-run homer off Yu Darvish (4-6), his fourth in eight games with Cincinnati.
+The last player with such a power surge in their Reds introduction was Corey Patterson, who also had four homers in 2008.

-Eugenio Suarez and Joey Votto had solo shots off Darvish, who struck out nine in six innings.
+Eugenio Suarez and Joey Votto had solo shots off Darvish, who allowed four hits, struck out nine and didn’t walk a batter in six innings.
 Darvish allowed three homers only one other time this season, against the Reds at Wrigley Field on May 25.

 The Cubs loaded the bases in the eighth off Michael Lorenzen.
 Amir Garrett hit Anthony Rizzo to force in a run before escaping the threat.
 Raisel Iglesias pitched the ninth for his 23rd save in 26 chances.